0rps/aca_spec/README.md

 **Game configuration**
 `/game/configure/` - should:
 * Override previous game configuration.
-* Delete all previous campaigns and creatives.
+* Delete all previous campaigns and creatives:
+	* It should be done at least in case of `"game_mode": "script"`.

 **Bid request endpoint**
 `/rtb/bid/` - should receive bid request and return `BidResponse`